portalgun/AMA.py/README.md

 - auto-vectorization

 This implementation is also able to gain some performance increases by optionally learning in the fourier domain with/without learning Quadrature/Hilbert filter pairs.
-Learning filters in fourier domain allows one to take advantage of a sparsity constraint.
-Learning Quadrature/Hilbert pairs effectively learns two filters simultaneously with 1/4th the number of parameters.
+Learning filters in fourier domain allows one to take advantage of a sparsity constraint, and learning Quadrature/Hilbert pairs effectively learns two filters simultaneously with 1/4th the number of parameters.
 These features also allow efficient computation of narrow-band normalization---a feature exclusive to this implementation.

 For binocular images, additional performance can be gained by the "splitting" feature which splits the filter into two sub-filters.